Teenagers at an internet cafe in Beijing in 1998

 “Tianya was like a whole new world to me.
 All the posts were well-versed with strong opinions; I could learn something from each and every one of them on the site.”

-Still, Sky was so fascinated with her new discovery that she used to spend three to four hours a day on Tianya.
+Still, Liu was so fascinated with her new discovery that she used to spend three to four hours a day on Tianya.
 She can’t pinpoint exactly what attracted her to Tianya.
 To her, the website is like an all-encompassing universe.
 The platform fostered an environment of inclusivity, accommodating diverse opinions.
 Many published authors began their careers by writing novels on Tianya, including Tianxiabachang, whose Ghost Blows Out the Light series boasts billions of readers and has been adapted into multiple TV series and movies.
 Lots of posts on China’s stock and real estate market have proven to be somewhat prophetic.
 For instance, in a now inaccessible 2010 post, the author predicted 13 stages of development for China’s housing market.
 More than half of them have become a reality.

-Sky used to visit Tianya every day.
+Liu used to visit Tianya every day.
 Even after she moved to Canada a few years ago, she continued to visit the site every three to five days until its closure this year, giving her a front-row seat to witness how her sacred ground lost its charm over the years.

 An internet cafe in Ningbo, Zhejiang province, in 2010 (VCG)